 The job of a communication specialist consists of performing one of two types of communication, if not both:

-- Internal communication – An internal communication specialist is responsible for managing communication within the organisation.
+- Internal communication – Internal communication specialists are responsible for managing communication within the organisation they work for.

-- External communication – An external communication specialist or a public relations specialist is in charge of improving the public image of the organisation or maintaining the positive one.
+- External communication – External communication specialists or public relations specialists are in charge of improving the public image of the organisation or maintaining the positive one.

 What do content specialists do?